Bubka/laravel-authentication-log/docs/usage/notifications.md

 ## New Device Notifications

-Enabled by default, they use the `\Rappasoft\LaravelAuthenticationLog\Notifications\NewDevice` class which can be overridden in the config file.
+Enabled by default, they use the `\Bubka\LaravelAuthenticationLog\Notifications\NewDevice` class which can be overridden in the config file.

 ## Failed Login Notifications

-Disabled by default, they use the `\Rappasoft\LaravelAuthenticationLog\Notifications\FailedLogin` class which can be overridden in the config file.
+Disabled by default, they use the `\Bubka\LaravelAuthenticationLog\Notifications\FailedLogin` class which can be overridden in the config file.

 ## Location